Home | email

 • Kinhaven Music School.
 I received a tip on this camp from the parent of a high school student who had a wonderful time in this all classical program in Vermont.
 He did two concerts a week during the six week session including orchestra, brass, and wind ensemble programs.
 He found the level of the other players and instruction to be challenging and stimulating, and inspiring.
 There is also a shorter Junior session.

-• Signature Music Camp, In Ithaca New York - on the campus of a strong music school - looks like a very nice, supportive environment, especially for younger players, with a one week Youth Camp for ages 11-13 and a two week Teen Camp for ages 14-16.
+• Signature Music Camp, In Ithaca New York - on the campus of a strong music school - looks like a very nice, supportive environment, especially for younger players, with a one camp for middle school, and a two week Camp for high school.

 • Eastern U.S. Music Camp has a strong reputation.

-• Brass quintets including Atlantic Brass and Epic Brass offer brass ensemble seminars, which should be very valuable.
+• Brass quintets, such as Atlantic Brass offer renowned brass ensemble seminars, which should be very valuable.

 • Music Institute at Rhode Island College.
 One week camp at an attractive rate.
 For wind and percussion entering 9th through graduating seniors.